reidjohnson/hpipy/_sources/user_guide/neural_network.rst.txt

      - * Less flexible than attributional
      - * Relies on post-hoc attributions

-**Attributional Approach**
+**Residual Approach**

-The attributional approach decomposes the logarithm of a property's value into a market-level price index and a property-specific component.
+The residual approach decomposes the logarithm of a property's value into a market-level price index and a property-specific component.
 This reflects the idea that housing value is jointly determined by market conditions and the characteristics of the property itself (`Clapham et al. <ref-clapham_>`_):

 .. math::